 Choosing the right furniture is important, but it’s never permanent.
 Try your best to furnish wisely but also keep in mind that any bad seating arrangements or table choices can be easily amended when it’s time to renovate (let’s not worry about that just yet).

 1. Create a “furnishing a rental property” checklist

 As a first step, you should write down all the furnishings that you already own – unless you are starting out entirely from scratch, of course!
 As we mentioned, however, most of the time, you’ll already have some bits and pieces that are pre-owned.

 As soon as you have this overview, you can create a basic checklist for furnishing a rental property.
 First, mark down the vacation home furniture which you definitely still need to purchase to adequately equip your accommodation for future guests.

 Then comes the second part of the checklist.
 Here you can take note of the vacation home furniture or decorative pieces which you would like to buy as an added bonus as soon as the basics are covered.
-You can treat it like your ongoing wish list for furnishing which you can keep long-term and check off bit by bit.
+You can treat it as your ongoing wish list for furnishing which you can keep long-term and check off bit by bit.